rundeck/docs/docs/manual/webhooks/pagerduty-run-job.md

 ### Customize Sample Rule
 1. Click **Choose A Job** to select a job to run when the rule matches.
 2. Customize the **Job Options**:
-   The sample will set the job's `pd_incident_id` option to the PagerDuty incident ID inside the event
+   The sample will set the job's `pd_incident_id` option to the PagerDuty incident ID extracted from the event
 3. Customize **Conditions**:
    The sample condition will match for `trigger` event types.
 See [Webhook Types](https://v2.developer.pagerduty.com/docs/webhooks-v2-overview#webhook-types) for a list of PagerDuty event types.
 4. Save the Webhook